Kyr/CV/README.md

 <section id="about">

 # Not only coder
 I consider myself an application developer, who, first of all, care about "getting-thing-done".
 And though delves into the application domain and understands what problem the created functionality should solve.
 The next, no less important part of my work, I consider the quality of the created code, the indicators of which are testability, supportability and understandability.
-And last, but not least, it's strong understanding that modern application it's not just couple of code and layouts, it's result
+And last but not least, I understand very well that a successful product is the result of the team's work.

 </section>